shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

   - tier 2 - data tier
 - "four tier architecture" - a new tier in the three tier architecture is introduced between tier 1 and tier 2 for [api gateway](#api-gateway), to address caching, security, etc

+## Multi Layer Architecture

+- "closed layers" - communication cannot be skipped between the layers
+- this helps keep the layers loosely coupled, and is usually preferred
+- "open layers / layer bridging" - when a layer can be bypassed, it is called an open layer. e.g. imagine that layer 1 can directly communicate to layer 3
+- open layers increase the cost of maintenance due to the increase in the number of dependencies
+- multi tier != multi layer architecture
+- multi layer is when the same application is broken into different modules
+- however, it will still run as a single unit during runtime and will be a single tier architecture
+- in a multi tier architecture, the different tiers run on different machines altogether

+## MVC Architecture

+- mvc - "model view controller"
+- "model" - maintaining the state of application
+- it is implemented as a set of classes that represent the data and the operations we can perform on it
+- "view" - renders the user interface
+- implemented using "templates" / scripts that generate the html, css and js
+- "controller" - receives the request from the view, receives the response from the model and finally, sends it to the view
+- advantages - separation of concern, allowing for easy development and testing
+- disadvantages - abstractions between model and what user sees, making it less intuitive

+## MVVM Architecture

+- mvvm -  "model view view-model"
+- the controller in [mvc architecture](#mvc-architecture) gets replaced by "view-model" in this case
+- difference - the "view-model" and view communicate using "data binding"
+- "data binding" - a change in view automatically calls the right methods in the model-view etc
+- while view and controller are more tightly coupled, view and view-model are more loosely coupled
+- note - my understanding is mvc is more for traditional web application backends, while mvvm is more for ui applications like angular
+- typically, we do not need to implement dom manipulation, event handling etc manually

 ## Microservices Architecture

 - recall [monolith drawbacks](#multi-tier-architecture) - high resource consumption, hard maintainability, lack of fault tolerance. microservices removes all these drawbacks -